-The model fitting function aov(formula, data=data.frame) operates at the simplest level in a very similar way to the function lm(), and most of the generic functions listed in the table in Section 11.3 [Generic functions for extracting model information], page 53 apply.
+The model fitting function aov(formula, data=data.frame) operates at the simplest level in a very similar way to the function lm(), and most of the generic functions listed in the table in Section 11.3 [Generic functions for extracting model information], page 57 apply.

 It should be noted that in addition aov() allows an analysis of models with multiple error strata such as split plot experiments, or balanced incomplete block designs with recovery of inter-block information.
-The model formula specifies a multi-stratum experiment with error strata defined by the strata.formula.
+The model formula response ~ mean.formula + Error(strata.formula)

+specifies a multi-stratum experiment with error strata defined by the strata.formula.
 In the simplest case, strata.formula is simply a factor, when it defines a two strata experiment, namely between and within the levels of the factor.